Rodgers, Packers beat Rams 32-18 to reach NFC title game

 Rodgers helped Green Bay’s potent offense overpower the Rams’ vaunted defense for much of the day.
 The Packers didn’t allow any sacks despite playing without injured All-Pro left tackle David Bakhtiari, while Green Bay sacked Jared Goff four times.

 Jones ran for 99 yards and a touchdown on just 14 carries, including a 60-yard burst to open the second half.
-Rodgers called the Packers’ offensive linemen “the star of the game tonight.”
+Rodgers called the Packers’ offensive linemen “the stars of the game tonight.”

 “Definitely not happy,” Rams defensive tackle Michael Brockers said.
 “A lot of the guys feel like it’s on them.
 ‘I messed up, or I failed you.’
 Everybody had their hand in it.
 We just weren’t clicking on all cylinders.”